caffik/libml/README.md

 It is highly recommend to use this library in your project using [CMake](https://cmake.org).

-Add the following contents to `CMakeLists.txt` (CMake 3.28 or later is required. ) :
+Add the following contents to `CMakeLists.txt` (CMake 3.28 or later is required):

 ```cmake
 # libml requires at least C++17